orbeon/orbeon-forms-doc/xml-platform/controller/examples.md

 ## Implementing XML services with the PFC

-The PFC allows you to very easily receive an XML document submitted, for example with an HTTP POST, and to generate an XML response.
+The PFC allows you to very easily receive an XML document submitted, for example with an HTTP `POST`, and to generate an XML response.
 This can be useful to implement XML services such as XML-RPC, SOAP, or any XML-over-HTTP service.
 The following PFC configuration defines a simple XML service:

 ```xml
 <page path="/xmlrpc" model="xml-rpc.xpl">